 Skinny Buffalo Dip

 The best part (as if this could get any better?) was that this is a much lighter version than the hundreds of recipes you find online filled with cream cheese and sour cream.
-I was inspired by a “skinny” Buffalo Chicken Dip I saw on Pinterest over the summer and used Greek yogurt instead of the traditional sour cream.
+I was inspired by a “skinny” Buffalo Chicken Dip I saw on Pinterest years ago and used Greek yogurt instead of the traditional sour cream.
 Hubby didn’t even realize until after we ate the entire bowl!
 It’s “light” and nobody will ever know.

 Smoked Buffalo Turkey Dip Recipe

 Smoked Buffalo Turkey Dip

 - 3 cups leftover smoked turkey, shredded (can use roasted turkey or shredded chicken.
 But the smoked flavor is unbeatable!)